 These aerodynamic frames, although heavy, were much sturdier and promised excellent durability.

 These “Cruiser Bikes” came into being.
 They were assembled and launched in 1933, revolutionizing the U.S. bicycle industry.

-During the late 1950s and early 1960s, bikes imported from Britain and Mainland Europe become popular in the U.S especially sport roasters agile models known as the “ingles racer”.
-These models offered three-speed gear options, high wheels, narrower tires, lighter weight and greater ability to climb slopes.
-Even U.S manufacturer Schwinn began producing their own version of “ingles racer.”
-As such the cruiser bikes went into a decline.
+During the late 1950s and early 1960s, bikes imported from Britain and Mainland Europe became popular in the U.S., especU.S.ly sport roasters agile models known as the “ingles racer.”

-Although much of the cruiser bike technology was a date the to late 1960s, the cruiser remained popular for its utility and recreational use on the beaches of California, where they quickly gained the title of “Bikes T-Shirts” English Beach Cruisers.
+Although much of the cruiser bike technology dates to the late 1960s, it remained famous for its utility and recreational use on California’s beaches, where they quickly gained the title of “Bikes T-Shirts” English Beach Cruisers.